jmBSU/ECE433Project/README.md

 This is my project repo for ECE 433.

-This is for the Color sensor with TFT display
+This is for the Color sensor with TFT display on the ATMEGA324PA